kma-public/kma-pgm/README.md

 The shift loops around the alphabet.
 For example a shift of 3 turns `y` to `a` and a shift of -1 turns `a` into `z`.

+# Evaluation criteria

+Your code should:
+- work according to spec
+- be clear (appropriate variable names, short functions, etc)
+- be elegant when it does not impair readability
+- rely on short functions with descriptive names and arguments

 # Question 1

 Decrypt the ciphertext found in `q1_ciphertext.txt`.
 A Caesar cipher with a shift of 5 was used.
 You should obtain the sentence found in `q1_plaintext.txt`.